 II.
 The review should be the candidate’s own work.

 III.
 Applicants must provide a letter of support from their supervisor.

 IV.
 Submissions should be submitted by email.
 The reviews will be judged by a panel of three Faculty Executive members.
 Criteria for judging merit will include: following the recommended structure of a systematic review; clarity of expression; quality of critical appraisal; quality of the conclusions.
 The Faculty reserves the right not to award the prize if no entry reaching the agreed minimum standard is received.

 V. The prize will be advertised annually to Student Associates and medical schools.

 VI.
 The prize will be presented at the Faculty conference in September.
 The Faculty will provide a subsidised place for the winner at the Faculty residential meeting and a mentor to help the student gain maximum benefit from attending the conference.
 The winning review will be published in the Neuropsychiatry Faculty Newsletter.

-Please submit your entry by 30 April each year to email@example.com.
+Please submit your entry by 30 April 2020 to firstname.lastname@example.org.

 The prize is awarded for research undertaken in neuropsychiatry.